A skid steer brush cutter with an open front is a great choice for clearing heavy undergrowth, saplings, dense grass, and weeds.

 1. Have or Gain EXPERIENCE

 Experience.
 The 10-letter word that is vital to brush cutting success.
-Brush cutters look like they would be a fun attachment to use, but to get a job done efficiently isn’t all that easy or fun.
+Brush cutters look like they would be a fun attachment to use, but getting a job done efficiently isn’t all that easy or fun.
 And it can be dangerous, too.

-I remember how lost I was when I sat in the skid steer for the first time.
+Sitting in the driver’s seat for the first time can be overwhelming, and for good reason.
 There are a lot of controls to keep track of and objects to avoid when driving.
-Moving one control in the wrong direction could be disastrous!
+Moving one control in the wrong direction can be disastrous!
 It takes time and finesse to become an operator as opposed to a driver.
-Regardless of what you do, be careful.
+Regardless of what you do, be cautious and pay attention to your surroundings.

 IMPORTANT TIP: If you'd like to learn more about these powerful attachments, check out our Ultimate Guide to Brush Cutter Attachments.